Financial Metrics and Alternative Performance Measures

 Disposals of non-current assets, and transactions from strategic decisions, such as capital gains and losses from sales of operations, acquisition costs, integration costs due to acquisition or merger, restructuring programs from reorganizations as well as other items that affect comparability.

 Interest-bearing non-current and current liabilities excluding equipment financing and provisions, less cash and cash equivalents, current investments, restricted cash and derivatives.

 Net debt / Underlying EBITDA

 Net debt divided by underlying EBITDA rolling twelve months.

 Operating cash flow (OCF)

 Calculated at constant currency, meaning that comparative figures have been recalculated using the currency rates for the current period, and excluding effects of divestments and acquisitions.

 Organic growth has replaced “like-for-like” growth, which was used prior to Q4 2018.

-Total shareholder return including change in the share price and cash dividends.
+Total shareholder return including change in the share price and reinvested dividends.